baumannzone/n-dronao/readme.md

 # DronAPPi :rocket:

 Basic webapp to control a parrot ar-drone v2 via browser :computer:.
-Uses `pug` (formerly known as `jade`) as template engine, some markdown to html converter, and of course, `node.js`
+Uses `pug` (formerly known as `jade`) as template engine, some markdown to html converter, and of course, `node.js`. @cloudappi \'s drone is called DronAPPi.

 ## Getting Started